Where you see a barren field punctuated by a few dried-out weeds, Ian Fecke-Stoudt sees dinner.

 - Be aware of herbicides and pesticides.
 Look for spots that give the plants a “burned appearance.”
 You can generally wash either off the plants, though.

 Some of What You Can Pick and Eat Downtown

 There are lots more edibles in the desert and suburban areas, but these will get you started.

 - palm trees: The type of leaves will determine whether you have a date palm or not.
 The date palms have “feather” leaves, rather than fans.
 The fan palms feature black edible berries that are juicy in season.
 Fecke-Stoudt says the berry is caffeinated.

 - sorrel: A lemony tasting grass.
 Look for a yellow flower to mark its position.

 - oranges: Ornamental oranges have thicker, rougher skins.
-Despite the name and reputation,
+Despite the name and reputation, they’re still edible.

 - palo verde: This ubiquitous green tree produces protein-rich seeds.

 - aloe vera: A desert succulent best known as a home remedy for sunburn is also edible, but … “I personally find it disgusting,” Fecke-Stoudt says.